Worcester suspended for season and relegated

 To be successful, the Warriors would need to show there was no fault for the insolvency event.

-As well having their Premiership campaign ended, the suspension sees them kicked out of the Premiership Rugby Cup.
+As well as having their Premiership campaign ended, the suspension sees them kicked out of the Premiership Rugby Cup.

 "As the club no longer has staff and players on contract, and with many seeking alternative employment, the decision has been made to focus on how the club can be viable over the long term," the RFU said in a statement.